 Testing Private Water Supplies

 Currently, water quality in private wells is not regulated; thus, regular testing is not required under state or federal law.
-If users want to know the concentration of uranium in a private water supply, they must have the water tested at their own expense.
+If users want to know the concentration of uranium in a private water supply, like public water supplies they must pay to have the water tested.
 Since a number of CWS drinking water wells in Nebraska are known to have uranium levels above the maximum contaminant level (MCL), it is likely that some private drinking water wells might also have high levels.
 Monitoring community water systems in Nebraska indicates that water systems with elevated uranium concentrations tend to be located in the Republican River, North Platte River, or Platte River floodplains and in adjacent present or past waterways.
 Users in those areas might consider voluntarily having the water tested for uranium concentration.

 Nebraska Department of Health and Human Services

 3701 South 14th St.

 Lincoln, NE 68505

 2393 Salt Creek Highway (82601)

 This list does not constitute endorsement of any laboratory.